Fraud Blocker Skip to content

 2. Figure out your EPC

-We use the term CPC, or cost per click, a lot when talking about Google Ads, but to figure out how much you should really be spending, you need to work out your earnings per click.
+We use the term CPC, or cost per click, a lot when talking about Google Ads cost, but to figure out how much you should really be spending, you need to work out your earnings per click.

 This is how much you can expect to make from the campaign divided by the cost.
 A simple equation to figure out your EPC is customer value multiplied by conversion rate.